FalsePhilosopher/YT-DLP_CS/README.md

 ## Video Only
 Grabs all the URLs from a list called `urls.txt`, removes sponsored segments, grabs the highest quality 720p/30FPS or below video with it's metadata and embeds the subtitles.
 **Note** If using the `--sponsorblock-remove` arg you will need to use the `--force-keyframes-at-cuts` arg or you will get artifacts at the cuts if you don't use that option.
 By default ffmpeg will use the CPU, to enable HWaccel encoding for ffmpeg during the modifychapters part of the process if using the `--sponsorblock-remove` option [RTFM](https://trac.ffmpeg.org/wiki/HWAccelIntro) on what is supported for your hardware/installing configs, then run `ffmpeg -encoders >> ffmpeg-encode.txt` and `ffmpeg -hwaccels >> ffmpeg-encode.txt` to see what HWaccels/encoders are available on your system.
-Then add `--ppa "ModifyChapters+ffmpeg_i:-hwaccel vaapi -hwaccel_output_format vaapi" --ppa "ModifyChapters+ffmpeg_o:-c:v hevc_vaapi -x265-params lossless=1"` to your args.
+Then add `--ppa "ModifyChapters+ffmpeg_i:-hwaccel vaapi -hwaccel_output_format vaapi" --ppa "ModifyChapters+ffmpeg_o:-c:v hevc_vaapi"` to your args.
 Change `vaapi` to your supported HWaccel/encoder to the command or conf file.
 Embeding metadata and subtitles are seperate encode calls, so be sure to change the `sample+ffmpeg_i/o:` values for hwaccel for those steps as well.
+On a mobile device with a TPU it's 3X more efficent to use opencl as your HWaccel and mediacodec/GPU for your encode.
+Mediacodec does not support lossless encoding, to see what profiles are supported for your supported encoders are run `ffmpeg -h encoder=hevc_vaapi >> ffmpeg-encode.txt`.
 ```
 yt-dlp --sponsorblock-remove default --sub-langs 'en' --write-auto-sub --embed-metadata --embed-subs --force-keyframes-at-cuts -f 'mp4[height<=720][fps<=30]' -o '%(title)s.%(ext)s' -a urls.txt
 ```